swcarpentry/website/_posts/2016/03/2016-03-01-venn-diagram.md

 for open and collaborative science to scientific communities via our workshops while using evidence based teaching methods.

-These workshops sit at the nexus of the diagram and in many ways showcase, in a focused event, what it is that we stand for.
+These workshops sit at the nexus of the diagram and showcase, in a focused event, what it is that we stand for.
 They reflect the impacts we would like to have on changing how science is thought about in the context of computation.
 The brands "Software Carpentry" and "Data Carpentry" reflect a